whatwg/web-history/README.md

 - [What Is Web 2.0](http://www.oreillynet.com/pub/a/oreilly/tim/news/2005/09/30/what-is-web-20.html)
   article by Tim O'Reilly.
 Subsequent discussions of the term
   <i>Web 2.0</i> often cite this article; excerpt:

-  <i>It's clear that standards and solutions [...] will enable the next
+> It's clear that standards and solutions [...] will enable the next
-  generation of applications. [...]
-AJAX is also a key component of Web 2.0 applications such as Flickr [...]
-We're entering an unprecedented period of user interface innovation, as web developers are finally able to build web applications as rich as local PC-based applications.</i>
+> generation of applications. [...]
+AJAX is also a key component of Web 2.0
+> applications such as Flickr [...]
+We're entering an unprecedented period
+> of user interface innovation, as web developers are finally able to build
+> web applications as rich as local PC-based applications.

 ## 2005-11